 Scientific Description: Dedale-HF consists in two parts: a database of coupling topologies as well as a dedicated predictor-corrector code.
-Roughly speaking each reference file of the database contains, for a given coupling topology, the complete solution to the C.M. problem associated to particular filtering characteristics.
-The latter is then used as a starting point for a predictor-corrector integration method that computes the solution to the C.M. corresponding to the user-specified filter characteristics.
+Roughly speaking each reference file of the database contains, for a given coupling topology, the complete solution to the coupling matrix synthesis problem associated to particular filtering characteristics.
+The latter is then used as a starting point for a predictor-corrector integration method that computes the solution to the coupling matrix synthesis problem corresponding to the user-specified filter characteristics.
 The reference files are computed off-line using Gröbner basis techniques or numerical techniques based on the exploration of a monodromy group.
 The use of such continuation techniques, combined with an efficient implementation of the integrator, drastically reduces the computational time.